geronimp/graftM/README.md

 All are available at the [ACE ftp GraftM package database store](https://data.ace.uq.edu.au/public/graftm).

+Some updated packages for the S3 and L10 are available at https://github.com/laxeye/graftm-add-gpkg.

+Several packages are maintained as [SingleM](https://github.com/wwood/singlem) packages but these are SingleM-specific.
+They lack trees for phylogenetic tree placement-based taxonomy assignment, and target only a smaller conserved region of each gene.
+However, SingleM is an updated (recommended) way of assigning overall community composition compared to using GraftM with ribosomal proteins, when the task is determining overall community composition in a microbial community.

 Once you have downloaded the package you want, just decompress it as follows:

 ```